 3. Sleep enough

 As you grow up you will need to spend more time on homework and meeting with friends (online and offline).
-Some of the things we do as we get older can make it hard for us to sleep (e.g. watching TV close to bedtime).
-Remember that your parents are not punishing you if they send you to bed - they know that you need rest to grow taller and to be happy!
-If you do not get enough sleep it can be bad for health and can cause problems like not being able to pay attention in school or putting on extra weight.
+Some of the things we do as we get older can make it hard for us to sleep (e.g. using social media or watching TV close to bedtime).
+Remember that your parents are not punishing you if they send you to bed - they know that you need rest to grow taller, to concentrate and to be happy!
+If you do not get enough sleep it can be bad for your health and can cause problems like not being able to pay attention in school, being in a bad mood or putting on extra weight.

 I’m not a good sleeper: what can I do?
 See here